 4. Sensors EVERYWHERE

 In the future, there will be sensors in pretty much everything, pretty much everywhere.
 They’ll be embedded in vehicles, buildings, traffic lights and even the roads, which will provide real-time traffic flow and usage patterns, preventing accidents.
-They’ll be so many that analysts predict by 2020 there’ll be over 21 billion things connected by sensors.
+They’ll be so many that analysts predict by the end of 2020 there’ll be over 21 billion things connected by sensors.

 5. On-Demand Public Transport